-- First: What was the general political context? - Second: What kinds of revenues were at hand for the sedentary powers to spend on their military?
+- Second: What kinds of revenues were at hand for the sedentary powers to spend on their military?
 This question concerns economic development. - And third, the outcome of the answers to the two preceding questions: How are nomads integrated into or excluded from the sedentary military machine?